Mark Fell KC

 - “A responsive, diligent and impressive barrister with an expert knowledge of the law.”
 (Legal 500 2016)

 Mark is an editor of Wurtzburg & Mills on Building Society Law, which he co-edits with colleagues in chambers and the law firm Allen & Overy.
-He is also the author, along with Malcolm Waters QC and Elizabeth Ovey, of Retail Mortgages: Law, Regulation and Procedure, published by Sweet & Maxwell.
+He is also the author, along with Malcolm Waters KC and Elizabeth Ovey, of Retail Mortgages: Law, Regulation and Procedure, published by Sweet & Maxwell.

 Mark is very happy to speak at events and lead seminars based on his areas of practice.